Read this article to understand common issues with clicks and clickthrough rate.

 - Ads are targeted to the customer based on their location.
 For example, a customer searching for burgers will get search results close to their location.

 - Check your geographic performance to know how your ads are performing based on a customer’s location.

 At times, you might notice that you've received clicks from visitors who are outside your targeted region.
 There are a few possible reasons for this:Ad showing on location-specific searches

-- Regional or custom targeting: Change your campaign's location targeting from the country/territory option to the regional or customized option.
-Returning to our previous example, rather than targeting your campaign to the country of France, you can target all the regions in France.
-You'd be able to reach the same audience, but your ad wouldn't show on Google.fr to customers with IP addresses outside of your selected regions in France.
+- You can change your campaign's location targeting from the country/territory option to the regional or customized option.
+For example, instead of targeting your campaign to the country of France, you can target all the regions in France.
+This way, you will still be able to reach the same audience, but your ad won’t show on Google.fr.
+This is because these customers on Google.fr may have IP addresses outside of your selected regions in France.